chaomodus/pixywerk2/READMES/project-layout.md

    Makefile              - Convenient for building your site src/                  - All "source" pages are contained in here.
-     .meta               - Top-level default metadata is set here templates/          - Templates go in here
+     .meta               - Top-level default metadata is set here index.cont          - The content part of the index page index.cont.meta     - A metadata json file for the index, specifically. templates/          - Templates go in here
        default.jinja2    - Default template that will be used if none are specified publish/              - The path the build process will create, where the post-processed files go.